tale-toul/OCP4baremetalIPI/Ansible/README.md

 A specific variable is used in this playbook:

-* **ext_dns_zone**.- The external DNS domain for the Openshift cluster.
-This is the public domain used to access the cluster through the reverse proxy and must be resolvable from the clientes connecting to the cluster.
+* **ext_dns_zone**.- External DNS domain for the Openshift cluster.
+This is the public domain used to access the cluster through the reverse proxy and must be resolvable by the clientes connecting to the cluster.

      No default value is defined for this variable.

-Other variables are used in the playbook and the jinja2 template that generates the NGINX config file, but they are extracted from the terraform output variables:
+Other variables are used in the playbook and the jinja2 template used to generate the NGINX config file, but they are extracted from the terraform output variables:

 * **baremetal_public_ip**.- The public IP address of EC2 metal instance
 * **cluster_name**.- Cluster name that is part of the DNS domain.
 The complete cluster domain is **<cluster_name>.<ext_dns_zone>** for example (ocp4.redhat.com)